bcgov/hosted-application-logging-performance-aggregation-services/openshift/README.md

 # Elastic Stack on Openshift

-This readme outlines how to setup and configure an Openshift project to get the Elastic Stack to a deployable state.
+This section outlines how to setup and configure an Openshift project to get the Elastic Stack to a deployable state.
 This document assumes a working knowledge of Kubernetes/Openshift container orchestration concepts (i.e. buildconfigs, deployconfigs, imagestreams, secrets, configmaps, routes, etc)

 Our builds and deployments can be orchestrated with Jenkins.
 However at this time, all manifests are to be manually invoked.